 All application materials must be uploaded between the above dates.
 Separate documents and sections of the application may be saved, which allows the applicant to finish the submission later.
-The admissions application and additional materials, including optional scholarship or need-based aid application statement, must be submitted no later than October 24th.
+The admissions application and additional materials, including optional scholarship application statement, must be submitted no later than March 31st.
 No additional materials can be added once the application has been fully submitted.

-Our goal is that all invitations for admission, need-based aid, and scholarship awards will be given before or on January 22, 2022.
+Our goal is that all invitations for admission and need-based scholarship awards will be given before or by June 15, 2023.

-For questions regarding online application submissions, please contact the Certificate Admissions Manager, Dr. Cathy Coleman, at email@example.com, or call the Center at: 1-415-575-6261.
+For questions regarding online application submissions, please contact the Certificate Enrollment Coordinator, Wendy F. Campbell, MA, at firstname.lastname@example.org, or call the Center at: 1-415-575-6243.

 The certificate is designed for advanced professionals working in related therapeutic areas: licensed mental health clinicians, specific medical professionals, and ordained/commissioned clergy and chaplains.
-Licensed professionals in these specializations must have an MA/MS, MSW, RN-BSN or higher degree in behavioral health, medicine, or mental health fields.
+Licensed professionals in these specializations must have an MA/MS, MSW, BSN or higher degree in behavioral health, medicine, or mental health fields.
 Clergy and chaplains must be trained in a recognized program with multiple teachers within one or more of the major world religions, hold an MDiv, have completed 4 units of CPE, and be ordained or commissioned prior to application.
-In 2022, pre-licensed applicants are not eligible for the certificate program.
+Pre-licensed applicants are not eligible for the certificate program.
+Some states limit eligibility for their residents for either Hybrid or Online programs, or in some cases, both types of programs.
+See below about state authorizations.

 These professionals who hold the following specific advanced degrees and licensure, commissions, or ordinations may apply to the hybrid certificate programs: